Computer and Uses of Computers

 In our world, they’re the key.

-At the store, they scan and beep
+At the store, they scan and beep,

-On the road, they help us keep.
+Records complete, they help us keep.

 Computers make our lives complete.

-7. Uses of Computers – Sorting Activity
+6. Uses of Computers – Sorting Activity

-Asset Objective: Learners will be able to apply their understanding of where computers are used and where they are not and sort them accordingly.
+Asset Objective: Learners will be able to apply their understanding of where computers are used and where they are not, and sort them accordingly.

 Materials required: Laminated sheets for the activity with velcro attached.